ajaquith/securitymetrics-aws/readme.md

 1. Configures the PostgresQL data directory `postgres_data`, which is bind-mounted into the container `postgres`.
 The user `dpostgres` (UID 3070), created by the role, owns the directory and can read and write to it.
 The group `dpostgres` (GID 3070) is assigned to it but has no read or write access.
 Inside the container, the user appears as `postgres` (UID 70), and the group appears as `postgres` (GID 70).

 2. Configures the Mailman Core data directory `mailman_core`, which is bind-mounded into the container `mailman-core`.
-The user `drun100` (UID 3100), created by the role, owns the directory and can read and write to it.
-The group `droot` (GID 3000) is assigned to it and has read-only access.
-Inside the container, the user appears as `mailman` (UID 100), and the group appears as `root` (GID 0). _Note:_ a sub-directory `var/data` has the group ownership `drun101` (in container: `mailman`, GID 101) with read-write access with the set-GID bit set.
+The user (UID 5100), created by the role, owns the directory and can read and write to it.
+The root group (GID 5000) is assigned to it and has read-only access.
+Inside the container, the user appears as `mailman` (UID 100), and the group appears as `root` (GID 0). _Note:_ a sub-directory `var/data` has the group ownership `5101` (in container: `mailman`, GID 101) with read-write access with the set-GID bit set.
 This allows Mailman to write its Postfix-specific LMTP address-mapping files, and ensure that they are group-owned by `mailman`.

 3. Copies a templated Mailman Core supplemental configuration file `mailman-extra.cfg` to `mailman_core`, which is bind-mounted into the `mailman-core` container.
 Its only function is to set the administrator's email to `mailman_admin_email`.

 4. Configures the Mailman Web data directory `mailman_web_data`, which is bind-mounded into the container `mailman-web`.
-The user `drun100` (UID 3100), created by the role, owns the directory and can read and write to it.
-The group `drun101` (GID 3101) is assigned to it and has read-only access.
+The user (UID 5100), created by the role, owns the directory and can read and write to it.
+The group (GID 5101) is assigned to it and has read-only access.
 Inside the container, the user appears as `mailman` (UID 100), and the group appears as `mailman` (GID 101).

 5. Copies a templated Mailman Web supplemental configuration file `settings_local.py` to `mailman_web_data`, which is bind-mounted into the `mailman-web` container.
 Its primary function is to disable the social-networking login functions of Mailman.
 Social logins are disabled by adding [an `INSTALLED_APPS` section](https://github.com/maxking/docker-mailman/issues/283).

 6. Configures the Postfix directories used for Initialization, data storage and logging, are bind-mounted into the container `postfix`.
-The user `droot` (UID 3000) owns the directories and can read and write to them.
-The group `droot` (GID 3000) is assigned to them and has read-only access.
+The user (UID 5000) owns the directories and can read and write to them.
+The group (GID 5000) is assigned to them and has read-only access.
 Inside the container, the user appears as `root` (UID 0), and the group appears as `root` (GID 0).

 5. Copies a templated Postfix configuration script `configure_postfix.sh` to the `postfix_init` directory.
 The `postfix` container runs this script right after initialization.
 It sets up [Mailman-specific transport maps](https://mailman.readthedocs.io/en/latest/src/mailman/docs/mta.html#postfix), configures TLS support to use the certificates stored in `certificate_data` (bind-mounted as `/etc/tls`), and tightens the configuration to make it slightly harder for spammers.
 The contents are based on [several](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/security_guide/sect-security_guide-server_security-securing_postfix) articles.

 6. Adds the users that the `postfix` and `nginx` containers run as at runtime to the group `certificate_user`.
-Postfix runs as `drun100`, which appears in-container as `postfix` (UID 100).
-Nginx runs as `droot`, which appears in-container as `nginx` (UID 0).
+Postfix runs as UID 5100, which appears in-container as `postfix` (UID 100).
+Nginx runs as UID 5000, which appears in-container as `nginx` (UID 0).
 By adding these users to the group, the containers gain read access to the bind-mounted TLS certificate directory.

 7. Sets the DKIM directory `dkim_data` permissions to the user that the `postfix` container uses for its OpenDKIM daemon.
-The directory and all files within it are set to be owned by `drun102`, which appears in-container as `opendkim` (UID 102).
-The group owner is `drun103`, which appears in-container as `opendkim` (GID 103).
+The directory and all files within it are set to be owned by UID 5102, which appears in-container as `opendkim` (UID 102).
+The group owner is UID 5103, which appears in-container as `opendkim` (GID 103).

 8. Creates a minimal Nginx configuration directory `nginx_conf` and copies the files `nginx.conf`, `mime.types`, `uwsgi_params`,  to it.
 It copies the website configuration file `mailman.conf` to the subdirectory `conf.d`.
-The owner and group `droot`, which appears in-container as `root` (UID/GID 0) have read-only access to these files.
+The owner and group UID/GID 5000, which appears in-container as `root` (UID/GID 0) have read-only access to these files.

 9. Using Docker Compose, creates the Docker containers `postgres`, `postfix`, `mailman-core`, `mailman-web` and `nginx`.
 In general, data, configuration and logging directories are bind-mounted read-write into each container, with "sidecar" containers that supply other services bind-mounted as read-only.
 The containers are all attached to the private `docker` virtual network on the host, with each with IP addresses in the 172.19.199.0/24 subnet.